-Preheat your oven to 425 degrees.
+- Preheat your oven to 400F degrees.
 Line a large baking sheet with parchment paper.

-In a large bowl, whisk together your flours, baking powder, and salt.
+- In a large bowl, whisk together your flours, baking powder, and salt.
 Add the chilled butter pieces and with a pastry blender cut the butter into the flour mixture until the largest piece of butter is the size of pea.
-Toss in the pistachios, chips, and zest and stir to combine.
+Toss in the pistachios, white chocolate chips, and fresh cranberries and stir to combine.

-Make a well in the middle of your flour and butter mixture.
-Pour the buttermilk and greek yogurt in the well.
+- Make a well in the middle of your flour and butter mixture.
+Pour the heavy cream and vanilla in the well.
 Stir to combine.